JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 ashamed of suspecting him of theft, almost as soon as the suspicion had passed through my mind.

-"But the bare thought that YOU had let yourself down to my level, and that I, in possessing myself of your nightgown, had also possessed myself of the means of shielding you from being discovered, and disgraced for life–I say, sir, the bare thought of this seemed to open
+"But the bare thought that _You_ had let yourself down to my level, and that I, in possessing myself of your nightgown, had also possessed myself of the means of shielding you from being discovered, and disgraced for life–I say, sir, the bare thought of this seemed to open